Can you embed paper in resin?

 The glue smeared the photo paper just a little, but it worked great on the sticker paper and the cardstock.

-You can see that the blue and yellow still seem bright and not dull – the resin couldn’t get to the paper fibers.
+You can see that the blue and yellow are still bright and vibrant – the epoxy couldn’t get into the paper fibers.

-I would also recommend sealing book pages, magazine pages and stamps with spray sealer.
-They would be more likely to smear ink, and also wrinkle with brushed glue.
+I would also recommend sealing book pages, magazine pages and stamps with resin spray sealer.
+They would be more likely to smear ink, and also wrinkle with brushed glue like Ultra Seal.
 Thicker papers hold up to the glue well.

 If your sealed paper item does wrinkle at all, you can press it overnight with heavy books after the sealer has dried.